sematext/docs/docs/integration/windows-integration.md

 ## Windows Services

-Sematext Monitoring now includes support for Windows Services.
+Sematext Monitoring includes support for Windows Services.
 Starting from Sematext Agent [version 3.5.0](https://sematext.com/docs/agents/sematext-agent/releasenotes/#version-350), you can collect and monitor the status of any Windows Service available in your system.

 ### Metrics